andresvinarta/referencefinder/README.md

         - Component's name 2 -> Field's name (Type of field)

 If no references have been found, it will say so.

-## Features
-- Find GameObjects that are referenced by other objects in the scene.
-- Easily navigate to referenced GameObjects from the tool.